matthew-brett/pydagogue/curious_git.rst

 If you've read the `git parable`_ (please do), then you'll recognize many of the ideas.
 Why?
 Because they are good ideas, worthy of re-use.

-As in the `git parable`_ - we will try and design our own content manager, and then see what git has to say.
+As in the `git parable`_, we will try and design our own content manager, and then see what git has to say.

-(To go through this a little more slowly, and with more jokes, you might also try my  :doc:`foundation` page).
+(If you don't mind reading some Python code, and more jokes, then also try my :doc:`foundation` page).

 While we are designing our own content management system, we will do a lot of stuff longhand, to show how things work.
 When we get to git, we will find it